Global from the get-go and bridging boundaries ever since …

 In their late 30s and speaking no English as it was not taught in their time, we landed in the US as political refugees.
 The immediate need to provide for the family, necessitated that they restart as helpers working all seven days of the week at Miami Beach hotels.
 Somehow, they saved enough to open a restaurant.
 From this first business sprouted more that were bought, managed, and sold.
 I worked in backroom operations or dealt in the front with customers.
 At a young age, I witnessed the ups and downs of running small businesses.

 While we didn’t have much, my childhood was rich in one particular way: From the very beginning, my friends were global.
 An early Jewish friend Benjiman Brody took me around on my first days of school.
 Steve Arboleda snuck me into the Fountainbleu Hotel to swim in their big pool as an honorary member of his Colombian family.
 Alex Valencia’s mom took the South American beauty queen crown.
 Billy Kim, of Korean descent, was the only other Asian in all of elementary school.
 Thomas embraced me and Curtis fought for me.
 My Bahamian neighbor Fran Harris may have been a few inches taller than the boys, but she was head and shoulders more mature.
 I would ‘order’ take-out from my parents’ restaurant to treat my little friends.
-In third grade a full-of-heart Caucasian teacher, Ms. Dunkins, gave us gold stars to encourage our achievements, creating an environment where we were engaged, no matter our academic levels and English proficiencies.
+In third grade a full-of-heart Midwestern teacher, Ms. Dunkins, gave us gold stars to encourage our achievements.
+She created an environment where we were engaged, no matter our academic levels and English proficiencies.
 These were my earliest imprints: good people crossing cultures to share in each others’ foods, accomplishments, and affections.

 As for inside the classroom learning, I was plucked and then dropped into magnet schools first for art and then for math.
 To this day, I have a fondness and respect for artists, musicians, performers, and writers.
-They bring out the world’s colors.
+They reflect and bring out the world’s colors.
 My immigrant parents rested easier when I tested into a more academic program.
 This Ford Foundation sponsored experiment was set-up to educate the next generation of mathematicians, who tend to peak at age 25 with research that may be later recognized with a Fields Medal.
 That meant studying logic, number theory, group theory, ring theory, and matrix algebra starting in sixth grade.
 By high school, I learned I was good at math but not Fields Medal great.
 Where I more naturally gravitated and puzzled then and now is over how people think.

 Likely due to my diverse friends, I got curious about cultures.
 Specifically why do different people have so divergent cultural beliefs?
 How do they conceptualize the world, how do their preconceptions influence their perceptions, and how do these interpretations impact their feelings and then their actions, including towards people of other cultures?
 This led to studying cultural anthropology at Stanford.